hpcleuven/VscDocumentation/source/leuven/thinking7_quickstart.rst

    $ ssh vscXXXXX@login-thinking.hpc.kuleuven.be

-ThinKing has 4 dedicated login nodes.
-You can directly login to these nodes with the same credentials, by using their host name
+ThinKing has 2 dedicated login nodes with visualization capabilities (2 NVIDIA Quadro K5200 GPUs).
+You can directly login to these nodes with the same credentials, by using their host name:

-Normal login nodes:

-- ``login5-tier2.hpc.kuleuven.be``
-- ``login6-tier2.hpc.kuleuven.be``

-With a visualization capabilities (2 NVIDIA Quadro K5200 GPUs):

 - ``login7-tier2.hpc.kuleuven.be``
 - ``login8-tier2.hpc.kuleuven.be``